s33chin/web-scraper/README.md

 <div align="center"><img src="https://github.com/s33chin/web-scraper/blob/main/images/Screenshot%202023-07-23%20151911.png" alt="img" width="700" height="400"></div>

-Purpose: The web scraper is a tool designed to extract data from websites automatically, enabling users to gather valuable information quickly and efficiently.
+Purpose: This web scraper tool is designed to extract data from websites automatically, enabling users to gather valuable information quickly and efficiently.
 It is a form of copying, in which specific data is gathered and copied from the web, typically into a central local database or spreadsheet, for later retrieval or analysis.

 Features:
 * Login and Authentication: The scraper can handle login and authentication processes, allowing access to protected areas of websites.